-On 6 Oct 14, AAT submitted a response to an HMRC consultation document on the Restricting non-residents' entitlement to the UK personal allowance
+On 6 Oct 14, AAT submitted a response to an HMRC consultation in respect of Restricting non-residents' entitlement to the UK personal allowance

 The consultation considered whether entitlement to the UK Personal Allowance should be restricted for non-residents and how this might be done.
-The consultation will be used to help the government understand the impacts and feasibility of any change and to make a balanced decision as to the desirability of a policy change.

-AAT concluded that, as the UK does not generally have an economy comparable to countries offering a favourable tax regime and HMRC has estimated a loss to the Exchequer of approximately £400m a year, we can see the government's rationale for restricting the UK Personal Allowance for non-residents.
+AAT concluded that, as the UK does not generally have an economy comparable to countries offering a favourable tax regime and HMRC has estimated a loss to the Exchequer of approximately £400m a year, it could see the government's rationale for restricting the UK Personal Allowance for non-residents.